Kaitlyn Baker: Career

 In September 2016, Baker released her single "To Pieces" to country radio.
 An accompanying music video premiered on The Heartland Network, a national cable and satellite television channel.

-A member of Baker's band, guitarist Thomas Estep, was killed in a drunk-driving accident on January 1, 2017, when another vehicle crossed over the center line and collided with his vehicle on a Virginia highway.
-As a result of the accident, Baker partnered with Mothers Against Drunk Driving to perform at the annual MADD Law Enforcement Recognition Banquet in Southwest Virginia.
+A member of Baker's band, guitarist Thomas Estep, was killed in a drunk-driving incident on January 1, 2017, when another vehicle crossed over the center line and collided with his vehicle on a Virginia highway.
+As a result of the crash, Baker partnered with Mothers Against Drunk Driving to perform at the annual MADD Law Enforcement Recognition Banquet in Southwest Virginia.
 She also announced that she was working on a new EP titled "Blackbird," which she planned to dedicate in Estep's memory.

 Baker released her EP "Blackbird" in April, 2018, with performances in Big Stone Gap, Virginia, and Gate City, Virginia.
 One song on the project, "Sassyfras Tea," was co-written by Baker and acclaimed country songwriters Tony Mullins and Larry Cordle.
 The pop culture website BuzzFeed listed her among eleven "Badass Alternatives to Bro Country."